Fitus/Zaloha2.sh/DOCUMENTATION.md

 Other SSH/SCP-related remarks:
 ------------------------------
-The backup directory &lt;backupDir&gt;, if relative, is relative to the SSH login directory of the user on the remote backup host.
+The remote source or backup directory &lt;sourceDir&gt; or &lt;backupDir&gt;, if relative, is relative to the SSH login directory of the user on the remote host.

 To use a different port, use also the options <b>--sshOptions</b> and <b>--scpOptions</b>
 to pass the options "-p &lt;backupPort&gt;" to SSH and "-P &lt;backupPort&gt;" to SCP.